kugg/jerkeby/content/posts/Business-logic.md

 We must:
 1. Accept that we cannot predict all faults
-2. Learn about common logical flaws
+2. Learn from real world examples
 3. Anticipate failure in business logic

 In threat modelling, we use the acronym ["STRIDE"](https://www.youtube.com/watch?v=iGkX06sVFFM) (Spoofing, Tampering, Repudiation, Information disclosure, Denial of service and Elevation of privilege) to remind us what we are trying to achieve and what can go wrong.
 Even with STRIDE, anticipating logical flaws can sometimes be challenging.
 [All models are incorrect, but some are useful](https://jamesclear.com/all-models-are-wrong#:~:text=In%201976%2C%20a%20British%20statistician,is%20correct%20in%20all%20cases.).
 Insecure design of software stems from incorrect assumptions and less accurate models.
 The misalignment can start when we draw our `Data Flow Diagram` (DFD) for the threat model.
 I call this anti-pattern the `inaccurate model`.
-Misalignment can also occur when circumstances change after the software is in production.
+Misalignment can also occur when [circumstances change](https://how.complexsystems.fail/#14) after the software is released to production.
 When outside conditions outside of the model change, I call this `changed circumstances`.

 !["Do not assume anything, clear your mind must be" - Master Yoda](/images/Business_logic_yoda.jpeg)

 Just as in [Domain Driven Design](https://martinfowler.com/bliki/BoundedContext.html), we want to ensure developers and testers understand the domain the application serves.
 Most importantly, we want to avoid implicit assumptions about user behaviour or the behaviour of other parts of the application.
 The question is, how do we achieve this?

-Let's take a look at our examples!
+Let's take a look at our real world examples!

 ## Business logic errors [(CWE-840)](https://cwe.mitre.org/data/definitions/840.html)
 ### Trust Boundary Violation [(CWE-501)](https://cwe.mitre.org/data/definitions/501.html)